 Staging Colon Cancer

 If the cancer is obstructing the colon in a person who cannot tolerate surgery because of poor health, doctors may try to relieve symptoms in other ways.
 One treatment involves shrinking the tumor with a probe that applies an electric current (electrocautery) or sometimes with a laser.
-Alternatively, doctors may use an expandable wire mesh tube (stent) to hold the obstructed area open.
+Alternatively, doctors may use an expandable wire mesh tube (stent) to hold open the obstructed area.
 All of these treatments can be done through a colonoscope.
 Although the person often feels better for a while, these treatments do not lengthen survival time.

 After surgery, colonoscopy should be done within 1 year.
 A second colonoscopy should be done 3 years after that if no polyps or tumors are found.
 Thereafter, colonoscopy should be done every 5 years.

 Doctors also do a physical examination and blood tests such as a complete blood count, liver tests, and carcinoembryonic antigen level at regular intervals after surgery.

 Imaging tests (CT or MRI Computed Tomography and Magnetic Resonance Imaging of the Digestive Tract Computed tomography (CT) and magnetic resonance imaging (MRI) scans are good tests for assessing the size and location of abdominal organs.
 Additionally, cancerous (malignant) or noncancerous... read more ) are done every 6 to 12 months for 5 years.